autocrypt/autocrypt/README.rst

 and providers**.
 It thus tries to avoid the social and technical complexities arising from requiring changes on both MUAs and MTAs.

-INBOME shares the perspectives and ideas layed out in RFC4535 ("Opportunistic Security"), in particular, it:
+INBOME shares the perspectives and ideas laid out in RFC4535 ("Opportunistic Security"), in particular, it:

 - aims to be safe against passive eavesdropping attacks (network and